 It is important to know not everyone with a mental health issue will have a psychosocial disability, but those affected are less likely to engage in education, training and social activities.

-Once diagnosed, people with a psychosocial disability can undergo psychological therapy with a doctor, psychologist or other health professional, take medication to restore the chemical imbalances in the brain and reduce symptoms and attend community support programs.
+Once diagnosed, a person with a psychosocial disability can undergo psychological therapy with a doctor, psychologist or other health professionals, take medication to restore the chemical imbalances in their brain and reduce symptoms and attend community support programs.

 These programs may help someone to access accommodation, employment, training, education and psychosocial rehabilitation.